-Annäherung von link

-Annäherung von recht

-Oberfläche Rotationskörpe

-TOUCH AND WRITING

 A lot of the work that happens on your interactive display will involve touch and writing.
 Students moving objects and teachers making notes over lessons are just a couple ways the interactive display is used daily.
 When responsiveness and accuracy are off, you lose valuable class time, and students and teachers are less likely to get up and interact again.
 If collaboration is core to your educational goals, then testing how multiple students can interact on the interactive display at the same time should be critical a part of your purchasing decision.

-Multi-user collaboration

-Often two or more people will be writing on the interactive display at once.
+Multi-user collaboration Often two or more people will be writing on the interactive display at once.
 Get a colleague up there with you.
-Are you able to write, erase and move objects at the same time without interfering with what the other person is doing?

-Selecting tools

-Many interactive displays force you to manually select a pen when you want to write, select a cursor when you want to use your finger and select an eraser when you want to erase.
+Are you able to write, erase and move objects at the same time?
+Selecting tools Many interactive displays force you to manually select a pen when you want to write, select a cursor when you want to use your finger and select an eraser when you want to erase.
 Features that automatically detect what you're trying to do in these tasks reduce frustration and time.

-Pen color

-Even if a display allows for more than one student to be writing at the same time, many don't allow them to write in different colors, making it hard for teachers to keep track of contributions.
+Pen color Even if a display allows for more than one student to be writing at the same time, many don't allow them to write in different colors, making it hard for teachers to keep track of contributions.
 Look for a display that automatically recognizes pen color without having to choose from a menu.

-Multiple touch points

-Some vendors may boast that they support more touch points than anyone else, but remember to think realistically about how many people you want (and can have) at the interactive display at once.
-For most use cases, 8-10 simultaneous touch points is more than enough.

-TOUCH AND WRITING
+Mark up any content As teachers move between different inputs and apps, they shouldn't be hindered in their ability to mark up the content with digital ink.
+Look for displays where you can write on the content no matter if it's from a plugged-in computer, document camera, DVD player, or even a shared screen or web browser.

 Here are a few more detailed things to look for.

-Contact and detection points

-Use a pen or finger and note the distance between the screen surface and your finger or pen tip.
+Contact and detection points Use a pen or finger and note the distance between the screen surface and your finger or pen tip.
 The smaller the gap, the more accurate and less disorienting writing and touching on the display is.

-Accuracy and legibility

-You don't want students to adapt the way they've learned to write because digital ink shows incorrectly.
+Accuracy and legibility You don't want students to adapt the way they've learned to write because digital ink shows incorrectly.
 The digital ink should reflect what and how you are writing, as accurately as possible.

-Feel the surface

-Is the surface smooth, cool and comfortable to the touch?
+Feel the surface Is the surface smooth, cool and comfortable to the touch?
 Or is it sticky, abrasive and hot?
 If the screen surface has a lot of friction and is uncomfortable, it leads to "finger burn," which is a barrier to use.
 It should also be resistant to scratches.

-Quiet pens

-Remember the cringe-inducing squeak of chalk on the blackboard?
+Quiet pens Remember the cringe-inducing squeak of chalk on the blackboard?
 Pens on an interactive display's screen can be noisy too.
 If you notice annoying noises when you write, students will too.
 Be sure to note it as they won't go away.